 Section B - Renewal Dues

-Will be due on January 1st and payable no later than the last day of February.
+Renewal dues will be due on January 1st and payable no later than the last day of February.
 Members who do not pay their dues prior to the March meeting shall be considered to have dropped their membership.
 Such persons must pay the full annual dues in order to reinstate their membership for the current year.
 Exceptions to the above may be considered by the Board of Directors should extenuating circumstances be present.

 Article VII - Fiscal Year

-The fiscal year of the Chapter shall be the calendar year, and may be changed by the Board of Directors if such change will benefit the Chapter.
+The fiscal year of the Chapter shall be the calendar year and may be changed by the Board of Directors if such change will benefit the Chapter.

 Article VIII - Meetings

-Section A - Monthly Meetings
+Section B - Monthly Meetings

-Section B - Special Meetings
+Section C - Special Meetings

 Special meetings may be called by the Chapter's Board of Directors.
 Also, upon written request of 20% of the Chapter's membership, the Board of Directors shall call a meeting to discuss a specific subject.
-Notice of a "Special Meeting" shall be published in the Chapter's newsletter, or by separate email or direct mail letter, at least 20 days prior to the date of the meeting.
+Notice of a "Special Meeting" shall be published by way of newsletter, email, direct mail via the United States Postal Service, or as published on the Chapter website.
+Notice of a "Special Meeting" shall be given at least 20 days prior to the date of the meeting.
 This notice will show the date, time, and place of the meeting, and will include a proposed agenda.

-Section C - Quorum
+Section D - Quorum

 The presence in person, or by proxy, of 25% of members of the Chapter entitled to vote shall be necessary to constitute a quorum for the transaction of business.
 Members are entitled to vote only if current dues have been paid.

-Section D - Proxies
+Section E - Proxies